esfolk/Value-At-Risk-Model-Comparison-/README.md

-# Value-At-Risk-Model-Comparison-
+# Value-At-Risk-Model-Comparison

 Scientific Paper written by Dany Cajas designed in simple OOP format.

-Certainly!
-Here's a summary suitable for a GitHub README:

----

 # Value at Risk (VaR) Models Analysis

-In this repository, we delve into various Value at Risk (VaR) models to assess the potential losses an investment portfolio might face over a specified period for a given confidence interval.
+In this repository, I delve into various Value at Risk (VaR) models to assess the potential losses an investment portfolio might face over a specified period for a given confidence interval.
 VaR models are essential tools in risk management and quantitative finance.

+Original work covered by Dany Cajas.

 ## Models Covered: